DataDog/documentation/content/en/monitors/incident_management/incident_details.md

 * Teams
 * Detection Method

-Additional Property Fields can be configured in your [Incident Settings][5] by using the key:value pairs reporting in your Datadog metric tags.
-Assigning values to an incident's Properties makes it easier to search for subsets of incident in the [Incident Homepage][6] and to form more powerful queries when using [Incident Management Analytics][7].
+Additional property fields can be configured in your [Incident Settings][5] by using the `<KEY>:<VALUE>` pairs reporting in your Datadog metric tags.
+Assigning values to an incident's properties makes it easier to search for subsets of incidents on the [Incident Homepage][6] and to form queries when using [Incident Management Analytics][7].

 If your incident is customer-facing, you can specify the details of the impact below your Properties under the Impact heading by: